Svxy/pot-growing/README.md

 > - Maintain seed starters (abiding by the <a href="./WATERING.md">watering schedule</a>)
 > - Rewater on April 4th, or 5th.
 > - Make plans for other sprouted seeds
+> - Note how often plants are watered and write it down in a log

 <br>